 For more information : Budget for a road trip in Australia

 The second important factor in your budget will be the money you spend on food and drinks.
-On average, about 80 AUD can get you through one week, without spending money on anything “unnecessary”.
+Food costs in Australia can vary depending on your lifestyle and dietary preferences.

 Even though Australia has the reputation of being an expensive country, food is very similarly priced to most other (European) countries.
 Like in every other place, you receive the quality you pay for.
 A good piece of meat will cost you a lot more than a mid-ranged burger.
 Also, if you buy imported goods or fruit and vegetables that are not in season, you might be asked to pay a fortune!